CrayLabs/SmartSim/doc/launch_settings.rst

 Additionally, this class provides methods to access and configure these settings, as well as retrieve information associated with the ``LaunchSettings`` object.

-**Dragon** is the fastest and most versatile distributed runtime available for HPC workflows.
-It can function as a launcher within a Slurm allocation, providing rapid, interactive, and customizable execution of complex workflows on large HPC systems.
-As a scheduler-agnostic solution, Dragon allows the same SmartSim script to run on both Slurm and PBS systems, with future support for additional schedulers.
+**Dragon** is a launcher which that enables fast, interactive, and customizable execution of complex workflows on HPC systems.
+It works within a Slurm allocation, making it easy to run large workflows efficiently on HPC machines.
+Additional launcher support is coming soon.

 ===================
 Supported Launchers